 Leptin

-Leptin is a hormone directly connected to appetite.
+Leptin is directly connected to appetite.
 Leptin carries the message “I’m full” to your brain, which in turn sends out the signal to stop eating.
 When you have too much leptin circulating, however, you may find yourself constantly hungry, eating too much or too often, and consequently gaining weight.
 That’s because your brain can’t keep up with the constant flood of leptin.
 Receptors stop working, the “full” signal is missed, and you just keep eating.

 Thyroid